 Experience shows that the majority of those who claim that “Blavatsky taught against reincarnation in “Isis Unveiled”,” have never even read the book and are merely content to repeat the ignorant assertions of others, some of whom have an ulterior motive to attempt to depreciate and belittle HPB and turn people’s minds away from the vitally important mass of teachings she has given out to the world.

-Those who may be interested in knowing what particular type or expression of Buddhism the Masters adhere to can discover more in the articles Alaya – The Universal Soul and Self and Non-Self in Buddhism and Theosophy.
+Those who may be interested in knowing what particular type or expression of Buddhism the Masters adhere to can discover more in the article The REAL Esoteric Buddhism.

 The reason she affirms her Buddhism in beginning this article is to show the strangeness of accusing “a Buddhist by profession of faith of denying reincarnation, hence also by implication – Karma,” seeing as the Law of Karma “is the very corner-stone of Esoteric philosophy and Eastern religions; it is the grand and one pillar on which hangs the whole philosophy of rebirths, and, once the latter is denied, the whole doctrine of Karma falls into meaningless verbiage.”